-In this work, we address the question of the phase diagram of the QLM on the 2d square lattice by employing the sweeping cluster QMC method.
-Via the finite size scaling towards the TDL and the renormalization group analysis of the effective height field action, we find in the phase diagram there exist a lattice nematic (LN) phase with strong dimer attraction and a staggered phase (SP) with strong dimer repulsion, and in between, there further emerge a resonating plaquette (RP) phase with off-diagonal long-range order that breaks the lattice translational symmetry.
-Such a novel phase is separated from the LN via a first order transition and from the SP by the RK point.
-This intermediate RP phase, diagnosed not by the diagonal dimer correlation but by the off-diagonal resonance (the $t$-term in the Hamiltonian Eq.~\eqref{eq:eq1}) correlation, has both theoretical interests with its marginal $\cos(4\pi h)$ operator at the RK point similar as the second length scale in the deconfined quantum criticality~\cite{senthilQuantum2004,shaoQuantum2016}, and the experimental detectable signature in the Rydberg atom arrays.
+Here, we answer the question of the phase diagram of the QLM on the 2D square lattice with the sweeping cluster QMC.
+Via the finite size scaling toward the TDL and the renormalization group analysis of the effective height field action~\cite{kivelsonTopology1987,ardonneTopological2004}, we find there exists a lattice nematic (LN) phase with strong dimer attraction and a staggered phase (SP) with strong dimer repulsion, and in between, there further emerges a resonating plaquette (RP) phase with off-diagonal long-range order that breaks the lattice translational symmetry.
+Such a quantum phase is separated from the LN via a first order transition and from the SP by the RK point.
+This intermediate RP phase, diagnosed not by the dimer correlation but by the off-diagonal $t$ term [see the Hamiltonian Eq.~\eqref{eq:eq1}] correlation, has both theoretical interests with its dangerously irrelevant $\cos(4\pi h)$ operator at the RK point similar to the second length scale in the deconfined quantum criticality~\cite{senthilQuantum2004,shaoQuantum2016}, and more importantly, the experimental detectable signature in the Rydberg atom arrays on a checkerboard lattice.
 Our results therefore respond to the urgent question from the fast progress in experiments and can be used to guide future ones.